Montclare assessor & market data

 Investors active in Montclare often also work in Belmont Cragin, Elmwood Park, Galewood.

-Montclare investor financing FAQ
+Montclare investor FAQ

 Yes.
 Montclare is a regularly-served market for investor financing lending.
 Most national hard money and private money lenders that operate in Chicago will quote on properties here.
 Specific underwriting depends on the deal — purchase price, after-repair value, rehab budget, and your investor experience.
 Typical max LTV runs up to 80% of ARV.